Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 What does all this mean?

-That means, for the FDA, it’s a simpler expansion of existing access to the vaccine that is not only available… it also has a special emergency approval.
+That means, for the FDA, it’s a more straightforward expansion of existing access to the vaccine that is not only available… it also has a special emergency approval.

-We don’t need to go through a complicated approval process for a new vaccine…
+We don’t need a complicated approval process for a new vaccine…

 It’s just an expansion of existing usage under emergency authorization.

-Which is the current status quo for all COVID vaccines for under twelve.
+Which is the current status quo for all COVID vaccines for children under twelve.

-The most protective pediatric COVID vaccine is sitting on the shelves while our kids get infected over and over again.
+The most protective pediatric COVID vaccine is just sitting there on the shelves while our kids get infected repeatedly.

 It’s frustrating what a simple solution this is for such a complicated problem.